-Planning a graduation party can be very time consuming and stressful.
+Planning a graduation party can be very time-consuming and stressful.
 Here are some tips to help you plan a nice party.

-- Formal paper invites are king.
+3. Formal paper invites are king.
 Today party invitations can be created online; however, there are so many different social platforms, how do you pick just one?
 A formal invitation is still considered the best way to invite your guests.
 Make sure you send out your invitations at least a month in advance.

-- Timing.
+4. Timing.
 June and July are the best months for hosting a party.
 Once August arrives, people are in school mode again.
 The recommended duration of a party is 3-5 hours.
 This allows people to arrive at their leisure.

-- Entertainment options.
+5. Entertainment options.
 When planning a graduation party, it’s important to think about attendee demographics.
 Some guests will come for just a brief time and others will linger.
 A photo board or looping video is nice for guests who can’t stay long.
 For those who do stay, make sure you have activities planned and plenty of seating.

-- Two parties in one.
+6. Two parties in one.
 If your graduate has a close friend, consider hosting a joint party.
 This allows you to share the costs and get more help in the kitchen.

-For a graduation party checklist, click here.If you have any tips you would like to share, I’d love to hear them.
-Please share them in the box below.
+Do you have any tips or information you’d like to share?
+I’d love to hear them; please share them in the box below.